Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 About TetherBack

-TetherBack is a crypto cashback and rewards platform built for active traders who want to reduce effective trading costs.
-By partnering with supported exchanges, TetherBack shares a portion of trading fee revenue back to users in the form of cashback.
+TetherBack is a crypto cashback and rewards platform designed for active traders who want to reduce effective trading costs.
+By partnering with supported exchanges, it shares a portion of trading fee revenue back to users as cashback.

 The platform does not hold user funds and does not operate as an exchange.
-Traders continue to execute trades directly on their chosen exchange while earning rewards through the partnership structure.
+Traders execute trades on their chosen exchange while earning rewards through the partnership.

-TetherBack focuses on cost efficiency, transparency, and providing traders with a structured way to maximize value from their existing trading activity.
+TetherBack focuses on cost efficiency, transparency, and helping traders maximize value from their existing activity.